obokhove/onnosketchpad/waveenergy2025/readme.md

 Ealier Benney-Luke BLE-AVF model: wavebuoyhydyn.py

-Change Amp and/or c and/or tstop to get convergence or not.
+Change Amp, sigma and/or c and/or tstop to get convergence or not.
+Shorten tstop, lengthen sigma, lower c for convergence.

 Note that when betaa=0.0 one has Green-Naghdi; for betaa=1 one has One estimate is dt ~ 1/sqrt{c} from bouncing ball case.
 When t>tstop there is no forcing and AVF-energy conservation seen up to 10^(-14) for tight tolerances.